 A guide to the top 10 healthiest countries to be an Expat

 Countries all over the world offer a variety of appealing aspects that may drive expats to relocate there.
-In recent studies, 6 of the top 10 most healthy countries in the world to live in are situated in Europe.
-Factors that were considered for the study were life expectancy rates, tobacco use and obesity rates.
-Note that any list is somewhat arbitrary and subjective, but here are the top 10 healthiest countries to be an expat for 2019 are the following (in no particular order):
+In recent studies, 6 out of the ten most healthy countries to live in are in Europe.
+Factors for the study include life expectancy rates, tobacco use, and obesity rates.
+In no particular order, here are the top 10 healthiest and happiest countries to be an expat in 2020.

 Switzerland has long been known to be one of the happiest and healthiest countries in the world.
 The way of life encourages a healthy diet and an active lifestyle.
 One of the reasons Switzerland is famous for is investing in its population.
-Government spending is budgeted for high standards of education, excellent health care and for innovations for the country.
-A well-balanced lifestyle has allows the people of Switzerland to be one of the countries with the lowest level of depression in the world.
+Furthermore, the government spends its budget on high standards of education, excellent health care, and innovations for the country.
+A well-balanced lifestyle has the people of Switzerland to be one of the countries with the lowest level of depression in the world.

-Norway has also been placed on the top 10 healthiest countries to live in.
+Norway has also been placed in the top 10 healthiest countries to live.
 In a traditional Scandinavian way of life, Norway places a high value on a well balanced, active and healthy lifestyle.
-Another key point that drives Norway to the top of the list is shorter working hours, where employees are almost never required to work past 4 p.m., as well as a cultural environment that minimally encourages the drinking of alcoholic beverages.
+Another key point that drives Norway to the top of the list is shorter working hours.
+There are no requirements for employees to work past 4 p.m.
+Furthermore, it also cultivates a culture of minimal alcohol consumption.

-A second Scandinavian country to top the list of the healthiest 10 countries to live as an expat is Sweden.
-Known for a lifestyle of moderations (food & alcohol), Sweden is famous for living under the philosophy of “Lagom”, which indirectly translates to English as “not too little, not too much, just the right amount”.
-This allows the population of Sweden to live a casual lifestyle, eat in variation and walk everywhere.
+A second Scandinavian country to top the list of the healthiest ten countries to live as an expat is Sweden.
+Known for a lifestyle of moderations (food & alcohol), Sweden is famous for living under the philosophy of “Lagom,” which indirectly translates to English as “not too little, not too much, just the right amount.”
+Hence, it allows the population of Sweden to live a casual lifestyle, eat healthily, and walk everywhere.

-The first of two Asian countries to be recognized as one of the healthiest countries to live in in 2019 is Japan.
-One of the main reasons Japan is highly regarded for its health standards is due to their diets and lifestyle.
-Japan has one of the highest life expectancies in the world, which is due partly to its green landscapes, its family values, and its well-balanced eating habits.
+The first of two Asian countries to be recognized as one of the healthiest countries to live in 2020 is Japan.
+One of the main reasons Japan is a healthy country is due to their diets and lifestyle.
+Furthermore, Japan has one of the highest life expectancies in the world, which is due partly to its green landscapes, its family values, and its well-balanced eating habits.

 Although these countries are listed as being the top 10 healthiest countries to live for an expat, it is still crucial that you obtain international health insurance if you are planning on pursuing an international relocation.
-Staying healthy is not easy, but everyone gets sick or has an injury at some point in their lives – that is why it is critical for you to prepare for the worst by obtaining global health coverage that will be there when you need it!
+Staying healthy is not easy, but everyone gets sick or has an injury at some point in their lives – that is why you must prepare for the worst by obtaining global health coverage that will be there when you need it!